The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Arun Sudhaman

 Weber Shandwick’s North Asian operations comprise a longstanding Japanese presence, which traces its roots back to 1959, along with a Korean operation that has grown considerably since launching in 2009.
 One thing that unites them, though, is their trajectory, which has turned the sub-region into a critical growth engine for the firm’s regional operations.
-The performance was further recognised when North Asia head Tyler Kim was promoted to Asia-Pacific CEO last year.
+The performance is further reflected by former North Asia head Tyler Kim’s status as Asia-Pacific CEO.

 — Arun Sudhaman